-When Cobb County was cut out of the original Cherokee Territory in 1832, the m majority of Indians expelled, and the white settlers began to move into the new county from the earlier counties of Georgia (Wilkes, Clarke, Greene, Franklin, etc.), Concord Baptist Church was one of the first churches to be organized.
+When Cobb County was cut out of the original Cherokee Territory in 1832, the majority of Indians expelled, and the white settlers beginning to move into the new county from the earlier counties of Georgia (Wilkes, Clarke, Greene, Franklin, etc.), Concord Baptist Church was one of the first churches to be organized.
 It was an "arm" of the Nancy Creek Baptist Church, established about 1822 in DeKalb County, before white settlers were allowed west of the Chattahoochee River.
 Services were held at Concord in 1832 with the first recorded conference on October 13, 1832.
 The Church was constituted June 8, 1833.

 The following is quoted from the record of Conference No. 560, Concord Baptist Church, held October 8, 1886:

 "Item 4 - Read and received a petition from the Citizens of Mableton and the surrounding community requesting Concord Church to extend an arm to them at Mableton."

 This was followed by other conference records leading up to the organization of the church in Mableton.

 The new church proceeded with the business of organizing the work prior to its constitution, and made regular reports of its conferences back to Concord Church.
 The report of February 6, 1887 states that after preaching by W.J.
 Speairs, the Church elected James M. Glore clerk and A.B.
 Seay as its first Sunday School Superintendent.
 Later, on April 3, 1887, a committee was appointed to procure a building site for a church house.
 Four members were appointed from the church, and three other men represented the community.